Member Organizations

 International Standards on Auditing

-Under the Nepal Chartered Accountants Act 1997, the Auditing Standards Board (AuSB) is responsible for establishing applicable auditing standards to be applied in Nepal.
-The AuSB developed Nepal Standards on Auditing that are based on the 2012 ISA.
+Under the Nepal Chartered Accountants Act 1997, the Auditing Standards Board (AuSB) is responsible for establishing the auditing standards to be applied in Nepal.
+AuSB has issued Nepal Standards on Auditing 2024, which are based on the 2021 edition of the International Auditing and Assurance Standards Board Handbook and form the applicable national auditing framework.
+These standards are effective for mandatory application for audits of financial statements for periods beginning on or after 17 July 2025.

 Current Status: Partially Adopted